About the Author

 Hello, my name is Miguel Mata.

-Initially, I ran from my responsibility.
-My girlfriend at the time, Vanessa, and I would go our separate ways.
-Me to return to my boyish follies, and her to raise our child with the help of her parents.
+Initially, I ran from my responsibility and Vanessa and I would go our separate ways.
+I would return to my boyish follies, and she was left to raise our child with the help of her parents.

-While in the military, we had three more children, all boys, all of which would be diagnosed with Autism Spectrum Disorder.
-As one might guess, raising three children with Autism can offer exceptionally difficult challenges, but we would not have it any other way.
+We had three more children, all boys, and all of which would be diagnosed with Autism Spectrum Disorder.
+Raising three children with Autism have offered some exceptionally difficult challenges, but we would not have it any other way.
 All of our children are amazing kids, and they have taught us, so much!
 We love them unconditionally.

 I feel strongly, that if I can accomplish that goal, then the potential exists for it to make a greater impact in the "bigger picture."
 To be the one small flame that could possibly provide warmth and light for the rest of the world.